 WordPress support is available through their forum.
 Because there are millions of users of WordPress, the forum stays busy with many people asking questions and others taking the time to answer them.

-Beyond that, there are some excellent WordPress sites which provide tutorials on how to work better with WP.
+Beyond that, there are some excellent WordPress sites that provide tutorials on how to work better with WP.

-There are many plugins which support adding advertising to your blog.
-These can be Google Adsense ads, private ads sales or through an ad network like BuySellAds.com.
+There are many plugins that support adding advertising to your blog.
+These can be Google Adsense ads, private ads sales, or through an ad network like BuySellAds.com.

 WP was designed to be friendly to search engines.
 There are also some excellent SEO plugins that extend this functionality to bring all SEO-related facilities into a single area.
 This included being able to edit SEO metadata when creating new posts and other cool SEO features which save considerable time.